Liam-Weitzel/Impasse/docs/demo.md

 [QTerminal](https://github.com/lxqt/qterminal) or [Alacritty](https://alacritty.org/).

-It is reported that the usage of terminals from the  [RXVT family](https://rxvt.sourceforge.net/) do not lead to good results.
+It is reported that the usage of terminals from the  [RXVT family](https://rxvt.sourceforge.net/) does not lead to good results.